-Relocating to the Outer Banks - Moving to the Outer Banks
+Moving to the Outer Banks

 There are many drawbacks and positives to life on the Outer Banks.
 As you can imagine some will love it, some will move away, though I can't see how anyone could hate it though.
 The Outer Banks is fortunate to draw people from throughout the country to live here.

 What type of work is available in the Outer Banks?

 Due to its popularity as a tourist destination, the Outer Banks has a large amount of seasonal industry.
-For those looking to work year round general employment is most often found in banking, retail, real estate, construction and vacation home management.
+For those looking to work year round general employment is most often found in banking, local retail businesses, real estate, construction and vacation home management.

 What is the cost of living in the Outer Banks?

-If you are retiring or able to work remotely, life in the Outer Banks can be comparable if not considerably cheaper than life in cities like: Richmond, Baltimore, Washington D.C., Raleigh, Philadelphia, New York, or Boston.
+If you are retiring or able to work remotely, life in the Outer Banks can be comparable if not considerably cheaper than life in cities like Richmond, Baltimore, Washington D.C., Raleigh, Philadelphia, New York, or Boston.
 The biggest cost of living in the Outer Banks as anywhere is going to be a home.
 Monthly costs for a home or condo are going to vary drastically.

 The second far less obvious reason is the westside is much less affected by the increase in population during the summer months.
 Since it is further from the beach, westside homes are not traditionally strong vacation rentals.
-Often when driving through a neighborhood on the westside of the island, it is impossible to tell what time of year it is.
+Often when driving through a neighborhood on the west side of the island, it is impossible to tell what time of year it is.

 What makes life in the Outer Banks Different?

 Once you cross over the causeway into the Outer Banks, life takes a different pace.
 It is this change of pace, that separates the Outer Banks from other places.
 Many people describe the change and switching to island time, living on an island definitely has its advantages and disadvantages.
-The biggest disadvantage to life on an island is, sometimes your choices are limited.
-Though your choices may be limited the Outer Banks is home to a bevy of beautiful independently owned boutique shops.
-For those that prefer something more nationally recognized you will find KMart, Wal-Mart, Home Depot, and a number of national food service franchises.
-A simple solution many Outer Banks locals will use is to drive an hour to Virginia Beach where shopping and specialized services are abundant.
+One difference, those moving from major metropolitian areas may notice is the change in the quality of healthcare available.

-Definitely one of the biggest advantages to life in the Outer Banks is the quality of locally owned restaurants.
-The attraction as a great tourist destination has made it possible for many outstanding restauranteurs to call the Outer Banks home.
-You will find a diverse selection of restaurants: places that offer the local catch of the day preparded by skiled local chefs, all you can eat seafood buffets, numerous small cafes, and fast food.
-One of the special joys of living in the Outer Banks is the ability to take advantage of a great restaurant in the off season.
+You will find a diverse selection of restaurants: places that offer the local catch of the day prepared by skilled local chefs, all you can eat seafood buffets, numerous small cafes, and fast food.
+One of the special joys of living in the Outer Banks is the ability to take advantage of a great restaurant in the offseason.